The Friendly Games in the Forest Village

 Sandy McCook - Chairman, Abernethy Highland Games Association

 The most distinctive sport in the Games are the five disciplines which make up the Heavy Events.
 Competitions have their origins in the traditional work activities of the Highland Croft and hill.
 The object of tossing the caber is to throw it so that it turns end over end, finishing pointing away from the athlete.
 Other disciplines are the Scots Hammer; Weight for Distance; Weight over Bar, and Putting the Shot.
 At Abernethy the Tug-o-War is between members of the different Pipe Bands attending.

 Scots Hammer 16lb

 Caber: 12 foot long, 3-4 inches wide at the thin end and 5-6 inches wide at thick end.

-Please use the application form to register to take part in the Heavy Events, except for the Tug-o-War which is by invitation.
-The various Heavy competitions are outlined on the application form.
+Please use the entry form to register to take part in the Heavy Events, except for the Tug-o-War which is by invitation.
+The various Heavy competitions are outlined on the entry form.

 Abernethy Highland Games Association